 With the right survey tool, NPS is extremely easy to run and analyze, and it can be displayed on any channel you use.

 But how do you get started?
-Read our guide to find out how to run and interpret your NPS and avoid the most common mistakes that might hinder your results.
+Read our guide to find out what's the meaning of NPS, how to run and interpret your NPS and avoid the most common mistakes that might hinder your results.

 What is Net Promoter Score (NPS)?

 The NPS acronym stands for Net Promoter Score.
 It's acustomer loyalty metricdeveloped by Fred Reichheld, a partner at Bain & Company, in 2003 to help companies earn customer loyalty and inspire employees.
 Working with data provided by Satmetrix, Reichheld and his team tested a variety of questions to find out how well the answers correlated with customer behavior.
 They wanted to identify the best question to help predict customer lifetime value.

 In the end, they discovered that the following question hit the mark:

 “How likely is it that you would recommend this company to a friend or colleague?”

 To answer the questions, customers need to select a score on a scale from 0 to 10.
 The responses are divided into three groups: